 In most zones, the plants can be grown outdoors in summer weather but must come inside if any frost threatens.
 During the winter, except in very warm regions, bring plants indoors after thoroughly checking pots for insects.

 As seedlings grow, they need moderate moisture, weed removal, and light pruning to produce a vase-like open canopy.
-When plants are 2 to 3 years old, install them in a sunny location of the landscape in a prepared, well-draining bed.
+When plants are two to three years old, install them in a sunny location of the landscape in a prepared, well-draining bed.